kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 #### Archived Risk Mitigation (Option 2)

+The problem with `MinSharedCPUs` is that it creates another complication like memory and hugpages, new resources vs overlapping resources, exclusive-cpus is a subset of cpu.

+Currently the noderesources scheduler plugin does not filter out the best-effort pods in the case there's no available CPU.

-Another proposal brought up is to force the cpu requests for best effort pods to 1 MilliCPU in kubelet.
-This option is meant to be simpler than option-1, but the different resource accounting in kubelet and kube-scheduler can create runaway pods similar to that in https://github.com/kubernetes/kubernetes/issues/84869.
+Another option is to force the cpu requests for best effort pods to 1 MilliCPU in kubelet for the purpose of resource availability checks (or, equivalently, check there's at least 1 MilliCPU allocatable).
+This option is meant to be simpler than option-1, but it can create runaway pods similar to that in https://github.com/kubernetes/kubernetes/issues/84869.

 ### Test Plan